dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 There is almost nothing that can be done with code reviews that can't be without code reviews.
 Some of the alternatives can be automated.
 Use those.

+# Conclusion

+We have now outlined quite a few initiatives to consider for making it easier to onboard more engineers.
+Obviously completing these initiatives eat from the same timepool as feature work.
+This generally tends to not make them first priority.
+Furthermore the list is long and if you needed to do all of them it would take quite a while.

+Which should you do?
+Assuming none of these are major pressing concerns the two questions to keep asking yourself is "How much time does it waste?" and "How does the waste scale with #engineers?".

+Scaling will never be pretty.
+Startups will always have more fires than buckets of water.
+There will never be a convenient time to do scaling work.
+However you must learn to skate to where the puck will be, not where it currently is.
+If all you do is follow you will never lead.